lianos/sparrow/README.md

   - The `seas` function is a wrapper that orchestrates the execution of any number of user-specified gene set enrichment analyses (GSEA) over a particular experimental contrast of interest.
-This will create a `MultiGSEAResult` object which stores the results of each GSEA method internally, allowing for easy query and retrieval.
+This will create a `SparrowResult` object which stores the results of each GSEA method internally, allowing for easy query and retrieval.

   - A sister
     [`multiGSEA.shiny`](https://github.com/lianos/multiGSEA.shiny)
-    package provides an `explore` function, which is invoked on `MultiGSEAREsult` objects returned from a call to `multiGSEA`.
+    package provides an `explore` function, which is invoked on `SparrowResult` objects returned from a call to `multiGSEA`.
 The shiny application facilitates interactive exploration of these GSEA results.
-This application can also be deployed to a shiny server and can be initialized by uploading a serialized `MultiGSEAResult` `*.rds` file.
+This application can also be deployed to a shiny server and can be initialized by uploading a serialized `SparrowResult` `*.rds` file.

 Full details that outline the use of this software package is provided